shannonbux/shannon-soper-portfolio/src/pages/hacktoberfest/index.md

 ## Doubling new contributors

-Gatsby appeared in **Hacktoberfest's top projects** to contribute to in 2018.
+Gatsby appeared in **Hacktoberfest’s top projects** to contribute to in 2018.
 My contribution was a significant part of our success.
 Please see [a summary of all the success we experienced](https://www.gatsbyjs.com/blog/2018-11-01-hacktoberfest-wrapup/).
 We also merged **over 30 docs contributions** in the course of a month.

 ![Doubled new contributors](doubled-contributors.png)